ominiverdi/spectral-calc-tests/README.md

 This script will:
 1. Check for required data files
-2. Run all implementations (C, Rust variants)
+2. Run all implementations (C, Rust variants, Zig)
 3. Measure execution time and output size
 4. Generate a markdown report in the `benchmark_reports` directory